 As of the 2017 cycle, references in support of professional applications are available online instead of on paper, and all application guides are available online only.

 We have drastically reduced our consumption of paper from 128,443 kg in 2002 to 6,604 kg in 2017.
 2012 was the first cycle in which the OUAC incorporated paperless distributions into our core business.

 In 2010, the OUAC introduced its Green Team to officially implement environmentally friendly endeavours, both internally and externally; however, environmental initiatives have been entrenched in the OUAC’s operations since the early 1990s.

-Part of the Green Committee’s mandate is to monitor the OUAC’s environmental practices and research and implement new sustainable workplace initiatives.
+Part of the Green Team’s mandate is to monitor the OUAC’s environmental practices, and research and implement new sustainable workplace initiatives.

-Some environmentally friendly endeavours that the Green Committee has implemented include:
+Some environmentally friendly endeavours that the Green Team implemented include:

 - An annual, local Earth Day clean-up

 - A previously loved books depository

 The members of the Green Team meet on an ongoing basis to evaluate the progress of its continual projects.

 The OUAC recycles cardboard, paper, plastic and metal items.
 Each office and kitchen in the OUAC facility has a recycling bin.
 The OUAC also ensures that all used printer cartridges and coffee and tea machine packets are recycled.
 Egg cartons are saved by staff and distributed to local farms.